West Salem, Illinois: Demographics

-Industry
+Economy

 Early industry

 While West Salem is located in a rural area, it has had several types of industries.

 As early as the 1850s a cooper's shop was in operation to supply barrels for packing fruits.
 A three-story frame building was built by Frederick Luther in 1878.
 It was used as a flour mill and was operated by a stationary steam engine.
 A saw mill was also operated in conjunction with the mill.
 In later years the Mallison Brothers also operated a flour mill and grain elevator.

 By June 4, 1891, the West Salem Gazette was painting a rosy picture of the fruit industry here.
 Blackberries, strawberries, gooseberries, raspberries, and other fruits were raised very successfully.
 West Salem also once boasted a pure ice and power plant located south of the present Baker Seed Elevator.

 Brick industry

 The industry that probably did most for the early development of West Salem was its brick plant.
 A letterhead of 1918 states that the plant had a capacity of 22,000 bricks a day.
 At its peak it employed 50 men, who earned an average wage of $18 per week.
 The First Christian Church was built with bricks produced by this plant.